albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 mkdir folder_name
 ```

-Remember! this is an empty folder not your "cloned repo"
+Remember! this is an empty folder, not your "cloned repo"

 ```
 home